factsheet – harness and lead training

 Adult cats of the right personality may adjust to lead walking provided they are given adequate training at a slow and gentle pace.
 Successful training can be achieved in three phases.

 Start by working indoors.
 Allow your cat to adjust to wearing a harness.
 Put the harness on your cat, immediately follow-up with a treat, then resume normal activities.
 Let your cat wear the harness for about 10 minutes, then remove the harness and give your cat a treat.
 Keep this routine for a period of days, gradually increasing the harness time until your cat moves comfortably around your home as usual.
 Always give your cat a treat immediately after putting on and immediately after removing the harness.
 Always supervise your cat’s harness time.
+You should be monitoring your cat for the entire time they are wearing the harness at this stage to avoid any undue stress.
+Treats are your best friend, so give them freely while your cat is wearing the harness, so they associate something nice with having the harness on.

 Allow your cat to adjust to the lead.
 Attach the lead to the harness, then give your cat a treat.
 Let your cat wear the harness and drag the lead behind for about 10 minutes, then remove the lead and give your cat a treat.
 It is normal for your cat to play with the lead, and it is best to just ignore this behaviour.
 Again, keep this routine for a period of days, gradually increasing the time your cat wears both the harness and the lead.
 When your cat seems comfortable in the lead, pick up the lead but allow your cat to initiate movement around the house.
 This will help your cat adjust to the feeling of tension in the lead.